Miguel Vargas Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 20th-ranked team ERA across all league pitching staffs (4.40).
+- The Phillies' 4.47 team ERA ranks 21st among all MLB pitching staffs.

-- The Phillies give up the ninth-fewest home runs in baseball (65 total, one per game).
+- Phillies pitchers combine to allow the ninth-fewest home runs in baseball (67 total, one per game).

-- In his most recent outing on Monday against the Detroit Tigers, the righty threw seven innings, allowing no earned runs while surrendering one hit.
+- His most recent time out was on Tuesday against the Detroit Tigers, when the right-hander went seven scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.